jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 sudo apt-get install iptables-persistent
 ```

-Above command will install iptables-persistent package, after that just run the command below everytime
+Above command will install iptables-persistent package, after that just run the command below every time
 you make a change and want it to be persistent

 ```